c0derMo/rrstats/readme.md

 # Development
 Unorganized notes about development:
 - Frontend & backend are split.
-Frontend is developed using Vue & Vuetify, backend using MongoDB & Hapi.
+Frontend is developed using Vue & Vuetify, backend using TypeORM with sqlite & Hapi.
 - Use `yarn build` to build the project, `yarn start` to run it, `yarn deploy` to create a "deployment-ready" version in `deploy/*`.
 - Use `yarn clean` to clean builds & deployments.
 - There are windows alternatives for `yarn deploy` and `yarn clean` called `yarn deploy-win` and `yarn clean-win`.